kstange/OPieMasque/README.md

 ## Classic Support

+Classic versions available in the US are fully supported if they are supported by OPie.

-I've done limited testing with Classic versions because I don't play them, but I believe everything should work.
-If you report bugs or submit patches, I'll do my best to address them.
+I don't play Classic so testing is somewhat limited, but I'll do my best to address bug reports promptly.

 ## Special Thanks